jamesmoonusa/Challenge_2/README.md

 - **BUT** refactoring code can consmue lots of time and effort to improve, and the improvement might not effective as much as expected.
 For example a Macro runs 1 sec, and after spending days on the code Macro runds now 0.5 sec.
 Saving 0.5 Sec was worth to do as spending **DAYS**?
 The answer could be depends on cases, but definielty this should be one of factor that need to be consider when we do **Refactoring**

 ### Summary for our VBA
-- There was a signficant time reduce as refactoring Origianl VBA code.
+- There was a signficant time reduce as refactoring Origianl VBA code and readability has improved, **BUT** those improve ment was nessary or required??
+  In the words of George Fishers :
+  > Time is Money